Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/README.md

 Before beginning this tutorial, you should be familiar with Versal adaptive SoC architecture and more specifically on the AI Engine array processor and interconnect architecture.

 **IMPORTANT**: Before beginning the tutorial, make sure that you have installed the Vitis 2025.1 software.
-The AMD Vitis&trade; release includes all the embedded base platforms, including the VCK190 base platform that is used in this tutorial.
-In addition, ensure that you have downloaded the Common Images for Embedded Vitis Platforms from this link [https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025-1.html](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025-1.html).
+The Vitis release includes all the embedded base platforms, including the VCK190 base platform that is used in this tutorial.
+In addition, ensure that you have downloaded the Common Images for Embedded Vitis Platforms from this link: [https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025-1.html](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025-1.html).
-The ‘common image’ package contains a prebuilt Linux kernel and root file system that can be used with the Versal board for embedded design development using Vitis.
+The `common image` package contains a prebuilt Linux kernel and root file system that can be used with the Versal board for embedded design development using Vitis.
 Before starting this tutorial, run the following steps:

 1. Go to the directory where you have unzipped the Versal Common Image package.